zuliani99/Geometric_3D_Computer_Vision_Project/README.md

 ```

 ## Analyse the Results
-The Mesh result of each object are stored in the *optput_project* folder, I recomend use [MeshLab](https://www.meshlab.net/#download) as software to deeply analyse the object shape.
+The Mesh results of each object are stored in the *optput_project* folder, I recommend using [MeshLab](https://www.meshlab.net/#download) as software to deeply analyse the object shape.

 ## Project Console Output
 ```